iplusaha/Ecosia/README.md

 *******************************

-1. This project is written by Ansible and for API call we are using awscli command.
+1. This project is written by Ansible.
 To install Ansible and awscli please follow these steps:

 sudo apt-get update